Regular Dental Checkups in Savannah, GA

 -

-- Our front staff will welcome you with typical information gathering and answering any dental care questions you may have.
+- Our front staff will welcome you with typical information gathering and answer any dental care questions you may have.

 - Next, your dental hygienist will greet you in the waiting room.

-- If dental X-rays or photos are required, they will be taken to understand the overall health of your mouth and accurately diagnose any dental issue.
+- If dental X-rays or photos are required, they will be taken to assess your overall mouth health and accurately diagnose any dental issues.

 - Then your dental hygienist will perform a teeth cleaning, polish, floss, and fluoride.

-- Next, we will take a periodontal chart to write and record gingival and overall oral conditions relating to oral and periodontal (gum) health.
+- Next, we will use a periodontal chart to document gingival and overall oral conditions related to oral and periodontal (gum) health.

-- Meet the doctor for an exam and discuss any areas of concern you may have or we may want to address.
+- Meet the doctor for an exam and discuss any areas of concern you may have, or that we may want to address.

-- During your appointment with the doctor, please feel free to openly inquire about any dental concerns you may have.
+- During your appointment with the doctor, please feel free to ask any dental concerns you may have.

 - Schedule any needed treatment or simply your next 6-month cleaning appointment.

-Expect this first appointment to take between 1 hour and 1.5 hours, so that we don’t rush you through or provide too much information too quickly for you.
+Expect this first appointment to take between 1 and 1.5 hours, so we don’t rush you or provide too much information too quickly.

 -